-SLY is often offered as a fundraiser for charity events and people are frequently invited but have never sailed before.
-This page is geared to those who are new to sailing or have not sailed on SLY.
-It should provide you with all of the necessary details and facts for how to best be prepared and where to find additional information.
+SLY is often offered as a fundraiser for charity events and people who have never sailed before are frequently invited.
+This page is geared toward those who are new to sailing or have not sailed on SLY.
+This should provide information about the boat and necessary details for how to be prepared and where to find additional information.

 Sailing on SLY - 2022

+Welcome!
 You are cordially invited to come sailing onboard SLY.
-Below please find the information you will need about going sailing.
+This page includes the information you will need about going sailing.

-Below is information about the boat and a little bit of what to expect.
-Safety is a priority - Summer evenings are generally beautiful light breeze and very relaxing excursions, occasionally there is a thunderstorm that might threaten, but if prepared, there is nothing to worry about.
+Summer evenings are generally beautiful light breezes and very relaxing excursions, occasionally there is a thunderstorm that might threaten, but if prepared, there is nothing to worry about.

-The boat can comfortably accommodate up to 12 people total for a race or day sail.
-If you have an interest in working the boat, please let me know how much you are interested in and willing to participate.
-I can put you to work, or I can call in a few crew that will be happy to help us drink the beer.
-We will be happy to teach you as much as you want to know about sailing and the boat.
+The boat can comfortably accommodate up to 12 people including for a race or day sail.
+If you have an interest in working the boat, please let me know if you would like to participate.
+We can put you to work, or I can call in a few crew that will be happy to help.
+We are more than happy to teach you as much as you want to know about sailing and the boat.

 The boat is located at Severn House in Annapolis.
-The drive from DC with no traffic is about 45 minutes – in rush hour it can take over 1.5 hours.
+The drive from DC with no traffic is about an hour – in rush hour it can take over 1.5 hours.
 Here is the link with the location.
 Severn House - Please park in the spaces with the GREEN painted curb that says “visitor”.

-After you pass through the gate, Please drive straight, the parking area curves around to the right, until you see a fence along a gravel path.
-After you park, walk down that path to the water, turn left and then make a right onto the first finger pier that you come to - the boat is on E Dock in Slip 13 (all the way at the end on the left)
+After you pass through the gate, Please drive straight, the parking area curves around to the right, until you see a fence on the left along a gravel path.
+After you park, walk down that path to the water, turn left and then make a right onto the first finger pier that you come to - the boat is on E Dock in Slip 13 (all the way at the end on the left).

 Physical Health & Sea Sickness

-Regarding the weather – I am generally prepared to go rain or shine.
+Regarding the weather, it can change quickly.
+I am generally prepared to go rain or shine.
 The boat has all the instruments and we can navigate in fog and track the weather.
 The boat is fully capable of sailing in heavy winds – small craft advisories are great sailing conditions.
-Only in cases of thunderstorms will we cancel.
+Only in cases of thunderstorms will we postpone.
 In most cases, it’s a short wait until the storm moves out of the area.
 The experience level of the crew will determine the ability to sail in rougher conditions.